 - Biking is enjoyable and fun, not just in specific (read that as famous) places

-- Women bike (I had to say this somewhere and so the second point :P)
+- Women can ride bikes (I had to say this somewhere and so the second point :P)

 We randomly booked tickets to Delhi during the usual airline sale to decide later on our destination.
-Come July, and we had to zero in on what they place is going to be with four days in hand.
+Come July, and we had to zero in on what our plan was and where we were headed with four days in hand.

 Our Uttarakhand Trip Key Details: